The Ultimate Guide to Real Estate Agent Teams

 Before we dwell into the details, just to clarify: real estate agent teams are not brokerages.
 All real estate agents must hang their license with a brokerage, a team will also operate within a sponsoring brokerage.

-What is a Real Estate Agent Team?
+What are Real Estate Agent Teams?

 A real estate agent team is where multiple agents, usually within the same MLS area, form a team to the mutual benefit of all team members and clients.